 1. Grange Stone Circle Lough Gur

 Our first stop is Grange Stone Circle at Lough Gur in County Limerick.
-Taking its name from the sun goddess Grainne, the entrance to the east perfectly aligns with the rising sun of the solstice on 21 June.
+Taking its name from the sun goddess Grainne, the entrance to the east perfectly aligns with the rising sun of the Midsummer Solstice.
 The stone circle dates back some 4000 years possibly even 6000 years.
 A magical place in a beautiful setting.

 2. Hill of Tara